""

 Pedagogy of Compulsory School (KME206G)

-The course aims for student teachers to acquire knowledge and skills in general pedagogy and the ability to teach students at the compulsory school level.
+The course aims to help student teachers acquire knowledge and skills in general pedagogy and the ability to teach students at the compulsory school level.

-- The focus is on teaching methods in compulsory schools, the learning environment, and class management, and on discussing what characterizes effective teaching.
+• The focus is on teaching methods in compulsory schools, the learning environment, and class management, and on discussing what characterises effective teaching.

-- Cooperation and communication between students, teamwork, and team teaching by teachers will be discussed, but also the relationship between homes and schools and the participation of parents in their children's education.
+• Cooperation and communication between students, teamwork, and teacher team teaching will be discussed, as will the relationship between homes and schools and parents' participation in their children's education.

-- With a field study, a student teacher gets practice in planning diverse studies, implementing teaching methods, using information technology, and evaluating his experience.
+• With a field study, a student teacher gets practice in planning diverse studies, implementing teaching methods, using information technology, and evaluating their experience.

 Literacy and literacy learning (KME204G)

-The main topics include linguistic prerequisites of literacy, problems of second language learning, current theories of the developmental of reading, writing and reading comprehension, reading difficulties and effective ways of promoting literacy skills.
-Along with theoretical considerations we will examine teaching materials and methods used in Icelandic schools.
+The main topics include the linguistic prerequisites for literacy, problems in second-language learning, current theories of the development of reading, writing, and reading comprehension, and reading difficulties and effective ways to promote literacy skills.
+Along with theoretical considerations, we will examine teaching materials and methods used in Icelandic schools.

-At the end of the course, students are supposed to have theoretical and practical knowledge to be able to provide their future students with motivation and support in reading and writing througout their school years.
+At the end of the course, students are expected to have theoretical and practical knowledge to motivate and support their future students in reading and writing throughout their school years.

 The teacher students strengthen their knowledge of selected mathematical topics, including number theory and geometry.